peakyragnar/hx/documentation/how-full-system-works.md

    ```

 ### Future Extensions
-- Additional providers (Claude, Grok, DeepSeek) can be surfaced once the harness plugs in alternate adapters.
+- Additional providers (e.g., Claude) can be surfaced once the harness plugs in alternate adapters; for now the stack supports GPT‑5, Grok‑4, and Gemini 2.5 end to end.
 - Usage exports (Parquet + DuckDB) will enable analytics across SQLite + Neon datasets.
 - Stripe Customer Portal integration would allow self-serve plan management and invoicing.